wp-plugins/subscribe2/ReadMe.txt

 * Call translation code via a hook to allow greater dynamic control - proposed by dimadin
 * Look in more locations for translation files, can place in core languages folder now for upgrade protection
 * Refresh Settings page in admin to a tabbed interface
-* Strip HTML from email subject to improve compatibility with other plugins
+* Strip HTML from email subject to improve compatibility with other plugins and WordPress 3.5
 * Fixed bug in the display of compulsory categories in the Settings page
 * Add option to manually send emails to All Registered Users and Public Subscribers - proposed by TigWeb
 * Enable TinyURL link shortening for Digest Notification Emails if {TINYLINK} is present in the Email Template
 * Fixed bug in TinyURL error handling and fallback when link generation fails
 * Fixed bug where {DATE} was left blank in the subject field for future scheduled post notifications - thanks to Steve Savoy
 * Added a filter to allow on-the-fly alteration of the size of the {IMAGE} in the paid version
+* Fixed a warning message for a core function ready for WordPress 3.6

 = Version 8.5 by Matthew Robinson =